WilliwadelmaWisky/DatabaseSQL/README.md

 cd DatabaseSQL/src
 ```

 Start the program.
-Port can be specified after dot but if defaults to 9000.

 ```
 go run .
-[PORT]
+[URI] [PORT]
 ```

+> [!NOTE]
+> URI can be specified (defaults to **default**).
+URI defines to location of the database files on the disk, nested directories should be separeated by '/' on all operating systems.
+> Port can be specified (defaults to **9000**).
+Port is checked from the second argument so URI must be specified before.

 Communicate with the database via curl or some other tool.
-If you specified a port use that instead of 9000.

 ```
 curl -i -X POST -d "SELECT * FROM table" localhost:9000
 ```

+> [!NOTE]
+> If you specified a port use that instead of *9000*.

 ## Features
 <p align="justify">